-- 10 A DJI Phantom 4 Pro V2 aircraft and Pix4DCapture flight-control software was used for image acquisition.
-The integrated, gimbal-mounted aircraft camera uses a 13.2×8.8 mm CMOS sensor which provides 20M effective pixels, automatic exposure, and an auto-focus lens with a focal length of 8.8 24 mm and maximum field of view of 84°.
-For the 26 November event, the aircraft was flown at an altitude of 10 m (relative to the take-off location) over a rectangular survey area of 1290 m centred on 34.6459° S 68.4814° W, providing a ~2.7-mm ground sampling distance (Fig. 1a).
-Near surface wind speed at the time - 15 of capture was noted by the authors to be a gentle breeze $(3.5 5.5 \text{ ms}^{-1})$ , reducing the likelihood wind-induced motion blur.
+A DJI Phantom 4 Pro V2 aircraft and Pix4DCapture flight-control software was used for image acquisition.
+The integrated, gimbal-mounted aircraft camera uses a 13.2×8.8 mm CMOS sensor which provides 20M effective pixels, automatic exposure, and an auto-focus lens with a focal length of 8.8 - 24 mm and maximum field of view of 84° .
+For the 26 November event, the aircraft was flown at an altitude of 10 m (relative to the take-off location) over a rectangular survey area of 1290 m2, providing a ~ 2.7 -mm ground sampling distance ((Fig. 11a).
+Near surface wind speed at the time of capture was noted by the authors to be a gentle breeze (3.5 - 5.5 ms-1), reducing the likelihood wind-induced motion blur.
 Images were captured with a 70% overlap laterally and medially at a flight speed of 1 m s-1 over a surface consisting of sparse grasses, small shrubs, gravel, and dirt.
 A large image overlap and slow flight speed was selected to increasing the number of quality matching points during orthomosaic construction and reduce motion blur (Bemis et al., 2014).
 The survey was initialized immediately once hail fall concluded and required approximately 4 minutes to complete.
-The location of images - was measured using the integrated GPS receiver, which has an accuracy of $\pm 1.5$ m.
-Precise location measurements (e.g., realtime kinematic positioning) are not essential for improving the pixel size accuracy during photogrammetry processing (Strecha, 2012).
+The location of images was measured using the integrated GPS receiver, which has an accuracy of ± 1.5 m.
+Precise location measurements (e.g., real-time kinematic positioning) are not essential for improving the pixel size accuracy during photogrammetry processing (Strecha, 2012).

-The Pix4DMapping software package was used to generate orthomosaic imagery and a digital elevation model (DEM) from the survey photos (Strecha, 2012) with a ground sampling distance of 2.7 mm.
+The Pix4DMapping software package was used to generate orthomosaic imagery and a digital elevation model (DEM) from the survey photos (Strecha, 2012).
 The software is based on the Structure from Motion photogrammetry technique and uses the following automated steps:

 - 1. Tie points between the survey images are identified.
 Each tie point must be matched in at least 3 images - 2.
 Tie points are combined with positioning and orientation information from the aircraft autopilot to reconstruct the camera perspective and position for each survey image.
-This information is used to verify the quality of matching points and calculate the 3D coordinates of tie points. - 30 3.
+This information is used to verify the quality of matching points and calculate the 3D coordinates of tie points. - 3.
 The sparse point cloud of 3D coordinates is interpolated to obtain a gridded DEM. - 4.
 The DEM is used to project every image pixel and to calculate a orthomosaic.

-An average of 181,081 matched tie points were found per m with a mean geolocation error of less than 1 mm.
+An average of 181,081 matched tie points were found per m3 with a mean geolocation error of less than 1 mm.
 Analysis of the DEM indicates a gradual slope was present across the survey area with a total change in elevation of approximately 2.3 m (not shown).
-Two scale markers consisting of $300 \times 300$ mm black and white vinyl tiles were also placed into the aerial survey area to provide a secondary check of pixel size within the orthomosaic.
+Two scale markers consisting of 300×300 mm black and white vinyl tiles were also placed into the aerial survey area to provide a secondary check of pixel size (2.5 mm) within the orthomosaic.

-5 2.2 Hail Detection
+2.2 Hail Detection